mtlynch/mtlynch.io/content/posts/solo-developer-year-3/index.md

 </div>

  I'm so glad I didn't cave to my fears.
 TinyPilot is about as far from "real-time" as it gets.
-Customers run my software on their own hardware, so I could shut down every server and code repository without interrupting anyone's use of TinyPilot.
+Customers run my software on their own hardware, so I could shut down every server and code repository without interrupting anyone's workflow.

 ### Success is more stressful than failure